The 10 Most Fun Heritage Railways in America

 Short of the Polar Express, the White Pass and Yukon is probably the northernmost place you’ll ever ride a steam train.
 The line was built in a narrow gauge (slightly smaller than the conventional standard gauge) to cut expenses and save on construction time, so crews blasted through mountains to build the line in an astonishingly quick three years.
 From the beginning, it doubled as a passenger line, and the current route links Whitehorse, the capital of the Yukon Territory, with the port of Skagway.
 Many cruise ships that stop here offer outings on the railroad as shore excursions.
 The line traverses craggy peaks, winds around glacial lakes, and through stately pine forests, offering breathtaking vistas along the way.
 Tip: Remember to take your passport, as most excursions cross the U.S.-Canadian border.

 This relatively short excursion is a perfect ride for the whole family.
 Running on what was once part of the Baltimore and Ohio Railroad, the federally designated national historic district boasts a full calendar of themed events, including a Hayride Express and a Wild West Robbery aboard a collection of historic steam and diesel engines.
-This heritage line, which celebrated its 50th anniversary of tourist service this year, takes visitors through the rolling hills outside of Wilmington.
+This heritage line takes visitors through the rolling hills outside of Wilmington.

 What’s now the Cass Scenic Railroad was originally constructed in 1901 to haul lumber for the West Virginia Pulp and Paper Company.
 The once-prolific mill at Cass is no longer active, but the 11-mile train ride from the company town is still stunning.
 Restored geared locomotives pull riders up steep switchbacks to the top of Bald Knob, the third-highest mountain in West Virginia.
 The railroad tops out at an altitude of 4,700 feet, so riders can expect dramatic vistas (and chilly weather).